 Would businesses also pay the proposed education levy tax on commercial properties?

-Yes, businesses with commercial properties would also subject to the levy tax, if passed.
+Yes, businesses with commercial properties would also be subject to the levy tax, if passed.

 What is the difference between a bond and a levy?